sanssonu/CO2-emissions-dashboard/README.md

 # CO2-emissions-dashboard
-Interactive visualization dashboard on CO2 emissions in Python with Panel <br>
+Interactive visualization dashboard on CO2 emissions in Python with Panel. <br>

 <p>Here are the steps to run this project:</p>
 <ol>